-This item, described in Article 280.04 of the Tollway Supplemental Specifications, consists of the excavation required for the removal of accumulated sediment.
-Sediment must be removed from devices when 50% full or when 50% of the device height is reached.
+This item, described in Article 280.04 of the Illinois Tollway Supplemental Specifications, consists of the excavation required for the removal of accumulated sediment.
+Sediment shall be removed from devices when 50% full or when 50% of the device height is reached.

-- Use this item whenever Erosion and Sediment Control Excavation, is used. - This item also consist of excavation required for the removal of accumulated sediment, vegetation and debris from traps, basins, the area adjacent to silt fences, super silt fences, rectangular inlet protection, filter fabric inlet protection, ditch checks and any other clean out excavation of accumulated sediment.
+- Use this item whenever Erosion and Sediment Control Excavation, is used. - This item also consists of excavation required for the removal of accumulated sediment, vegetation, and debris from traps, basins, and the areas adjacent to silt fences, super silt fences, rectangular inlet protection, filter fabric inlet protection, ditch checks, and any other clean out excavation of accumulated sediment.